U.S. Bank Stadium in Minneapolis, Minnesota. © Joe Aker, Aker Imaging.

 Thornton Tomasetti’s structural engineering, façade engineering, construction engineering and kinetic mechanization design teams collaborated with the architect to design an innovative building that features a series of operable panels in a glass end-wall that pivot to provide natural ventilation and access to the west plaza.

 The seven-level superstructure consists of precast concrete seating units and cast-in-place concrete frames and concourses.
-The stadium includes field-level suites and club seats and a lower suite level that will be the closest to the field of any NFL venue.
+The stadium includes field-level suites and club seats and a lower suite level that is be the closest to the field of any NFL venue.

 Follow these topics: